 By adopting a more holistic learning approach for individuals in the workplace, allowing them autonomy to identify their areas of improvement and providing them access to relevant learning experiences, organizations can continue to offer promising career opportunities, while ensuring internal employees have been trained for the task.
 This also enables organizations to retain their top talent by constantly offering opportunities for employees to grow both within and out of their current roles.

 Research strongly indicates that investing in people pays off.
 For instance, the Association for Talent Development (ATD) assert that organizations who offer comprehensive training programs achieve 218% higher income than companies who lack a formalized training plan.

 For many organizations, the implementation of a formal training solution is a costly decision.
 But there is plentiful research out there (as we have proven above) to demonstrate the many benefits of an investment such as this.

-Skills development is an asset that any organization cannot afford not to have, and the proof is in the pudding of your Return on Investment.
+Skills development and workplace learning opportunities are assets that not organization can do without, and the proof is in the pudding of your Return on Investment.

-If you’d like to learn more about how to create an effective and meaningful learning experience via Stream LXP (formerly Curatr), contact us now.
+If you’d like to learn more about how to create an effective and meaningful learning experience via our Learning Pool platform, contact us now.

 Get in touch to discover how we can help